 Much like snow boots, heavier fabrics aren’t forgiving when it comes to packing.
 They’re bulky and there aren’t many ingenious ways to fold them in your bag.
 This can include snow pants, coats, or heavy sweaters.

 Generally, bulky sweaters take up a lot of room in a suitcase, which is why it’s better to choose a warm, yet packable fabric like merino wool.
-As an example, the J. Crew Margot Sweater is 100% merino wool and rolls up small in packing cubes to compress your clothing as shown in the packing video below.
+As an example, the Unbound Merino Sweater is made up with 100% merino wool and rolls up small in packing cubes to compress your clothing as shown in the packing video below.